Reopening Spas and Massage Centers During Covid-19: What you Need to Know

 With everything that you have to take care of given the current crisis, technology can be your best friend right now.

-The industry is fast adopting appointment scheduling software to help them through these challenging times.
+The industry is fast adopting spa management software to help them through these challenging times.

 We at Appointy have been receiving hundreds of requests from spa and massage center owners to set up online scheduling for their business over the last few weeks.